blockshiftnetwork/sapb1-client-laravel/README.md

 A robust, production-grade Laravel package for SAP Business One HTTP integration, supporting both OData and custom (non-OData) SAP Service Layer (SML) endpoints.

+## Requirements

+- PHP 8.3 or higher
+- Laravel 11.x or 12.x

 ## Installation

 You can install the package via composer: